chrissound/GitChapter/README.md

 # GitChapter

 ## What problem does this solve?
-Allows you to embed and reference various features within a format agnostic document, some relation to https://en.wikipedia.org/wiki/Literate_programming.
+Allows you to embed source code, shell output, and various other features within a format agnostic document, some relation to https://en.wikipedia.org/wiki/Literate_programming.

-A project would be structured as:
+## Project structure

+A chapter file can reference one or more consecutive commits.

 ```
 Chapter1.md / commit1